Brian DeVore Consulting

 Test and iterate

-We validate recovery procedures through controlled exercises, run the first post-mortems, and continuously improve based on real incidents.
+We validate recovery procedures through scoped disaster recovery exercises where included, review reliability signals, and improve based on real incidents and findings.

 What you can expect